AhmedNnasser11/use-download-files/README.md

 ## Usage

-### useDownloadFile Hook
+### 1. useDownloadFile Hook

-The `useDownloadFile` hook allows you to download a file from a given URL.
+The `useDownloadFile` hook simplifies the process of downloading files from a URL directly within your React components.

 #### Parameters

-- `requestFunction`: A function that returns a Promise resolving to the file data.
+- `requestFunction`: A function returning a Promise that resolves to the file data.
-- `name`: The name of the file to be downloaded.
+- `name`: The desired name for the downloaded file.

 #### Returns

-- `downloadFile`: A function to initiate the file download.
+- `downloadFile`: A function that triggers the file download.
-- `isPending`: A boolean indicating if the download is in progress.
+- `isPending`: A boolean indicating the download's progress status.

-#### Example
+#### Example Usage

 ```typescript
 import React from 'react';